 The most important conclusion of this lesson that I would like you to understand is:

 The longer timeframes are, the less reliable are the chart analysis figures.
-If you are testing the same pattern in the D1 and M15, the result may vary by times.
+If you are testing the same pattern in the D1 and M15, the result may vary by time.

-Check the same strategy on different timeframes and draw your own conclusions!
+Check the same strategy on different timeframes and draw your conclusions!

 The Triangle pattern

 In the case of the channels, we usually connect the pivots and form the level of support or resistance and then copy out the line to the opposite channel limit.